flabbergast/enstix/README.md

 ## Roadmap / TODO

-- Switch to AES128 for key encryption -> and ditch software AES completely?
 - Figure out and implement another way of entering the passphrase that wouldn't require Serial access.
 - Use the AVRstick's button and the Keyboard interface to "one-button typing password", a-la [DIY USB password generator](http://codeandlife.com/2012/03/03/diy-usb-password-generator/)
-- Use external microSD or dataflash storage instead of the poor xmega's flash.
+- Use external microSD or dataflash storage instead of the poor little xmega's flash.
 - Design and make a hardware "shield" with a microSD socket to be soldered to the AVRstick, turning it into a "hardware encrypted storage" stick.